 Assessing and summarizing existing information and current conditions (element 1, step 3) is a valuable step in defining desired conditions.
-This information provides the foundation for developing desired conditions for an area's resources and experiences.
-Examples of this type of information, which can come from studies, interested groups and communities, subject matter experts, and employees, include:
+This information provides

 - Visitor use information such as the status and trends of characteristics of visitor use.
 Potential related questions include:

 - " How much use is occurring?

 - " Where are people going?

 - " What time of year are people visiting?

 - " In what activities are people engaged?

 - " How frequently do people return?

 - " How are people getting to and around the area?